yaler/YalerContrib/CSharp/TimeService/README.txt

 	gmcs TimeService.cs

-Then create a free Yaler account at http://yaler.net/ to get a unique relay domain for the Yaler instance hosted at try.yaler.net.
+Then create a free Yaler account at http://yaler.net/ to get a unique relay domain for the Yaler trial instance hosted at try.yaler.net.

 To start TimeService on your computer enter